Related ToolsVoicenotesOtterFirefliesRiversideTodoist

 • Speaker diarization with custom speaker labels

-• Export to TXT, DOCX, SRT (subtitle format), and JSON
+• Export to TXT, DOCX, SRT, and JSON

-• “Talk to Fireflies” feature lets you ask questions about episode content
+• “Talk to Fireflies” feature for querying episode content

 • Free tier: Unlimited transcription, 800 minutes storage, 2-hour max recording

-• Business ($19/month annual): Unlimited storage, video recording, API access
+• Business ($19 per month annual): Unlimited storage, video recording, API access

-Best for: Podcasters who record across multiple platforms (Zoom, Riverside, local files) and need flexible export options for show notes and blog repurposing.
+Best for: Podcasters who record across multiple platforms (Zoom, Riverside, local files) and need flexible export options for show notes.

 Voicenotes - Best for On-the-Go Podcast Planning